-A Lasting Power of Attorney is a very important document that you make whilst you have capacity or understand what you are doing.
+A Lasting Power of Attorney is an important document that you make whilst you have capacity or understand what you are doing.

-It allows you to decide who will make decisions on your behalf if you become too ill or incapacitated to deal with your own finances, property or assets such as shares.
-Or, if you are unable to make decisions about your medical treatment and personal welfare.
+This allows you to decide who will make decisions on your behalf if you become too ill or incapacitated to deal with your own finances, property or assets Or, if you are unable to make decisions about your medical treatment and personal welfare.

-Most people think that if they become ill or lose capacity then their loved ones or close family, or next of kin would automatically be able to deal with Banks and Building Societies on their behalf.
-Unfortunately, this is not the case: often the Bank will only speak with the person whose name is on the account.
+Most people think that if they become ill or lose capacity then their loved ones, close family, or next of kin would automatically be able to deal with matters on their behalf.
+Unfortunately, this is not always the case.

 At Martin Gaffney Solicitors we strongly recommend that everyone over the age of 60 should have a Lasting Power of Attorney in place.
 This service is provided at a fixed price which includes the Court fee to register the Lasting Power of Attorney with the Office of the Public Guardian.